francopasseggi/scalestack/readme.md

-# Instructions to run project
+# Instructions to run project locally

 1. Crete a .env file at the root dir with the following variables